 De Beers launched their “Diamonds are forever” slogan in 1948, and changed the engagement jewelry game.
 Their campaign was established in popular culture throughout the 50s.
 Before the De Beers mission to crown the diamond as the go-to engagement gem, it was never the norm.
 Rubies, emeralds, and sapphires were more common (basically, how the royal family continue to rock gems).
 If this is a surprise to you, that only shows the prevailing success of this campaign.
 One of the reasons for its success is that engagement rings designed with many small diamonds instead of a large central one allowed for variety of budgets.
 Diamond rings were made desirable and accessible for couples of all income levels.
 It didn’t hurt that in the height of her popularity, Marilyn Monroe shimmied while singing her still-famous song “Diamonds Are a Girl’s Best Friend” in the 1953 movie Gentlemen Prefer Blondes.

-- Paired jewelry was popular: necklace and earrings combo, or a brooch with matching bracelet or earrings.
+Paired jewelry was popular: diamond brooches and cufflinks for men, a diamond necklace and earrings combo, or a necklace with a matching diamond bracelet for women.

 The overview of this article should offer some points of reference for a woman who wants to begin investing in fine jewelry and wants a style to adapt for her contemporary aesthetic.
 Midcentury jewelry is perfect inspiration for a woman who is confident and stylish enough to pull off boldpieces and creative looks.
 While glamorous or classic jewelry is easy for everybody to wear, some modernist jewelry lets the woman make a distinctive statement about her personality.
 While art is a key influence of midcentury modernist jewelry, it isn’t bohemian but rather a sophisticated, thoughtful art sensibility.
 For all the boldness, the midcentury woman is never overdone.
 She is a careful curator, enthusiastic collector, and tasteful dresser who always looks like she thoroughly enjoys being a woman.